sryabkov/charts/stable/airflow/README.md

 ### Use init-container

-If you enable set `dags.init_container.enabled=true`, the pods will try upon startup to fetch the git repository defined by `dags.git_repo`, on branch `dags.git_branch` as DAG folder.
+If you enable set `dags.initContainer.enabled=true`, the pods will try upon startup to fetch the git repository defined by `dags.git_repo`, on branch `dags.git_branch` as DAG folder.

 This is the easiest way of deploying your DAGs to Airflow.